aarfa-12/mental-health-score-prediction/README.md

 ## 📌 Overview

-**MindSense** is a machine learning-based web application designed to provide an estimated mental health score based on user-provided information.
+**MindSense AI ** is a machine learning-based web application designed to provide an estimated mental health score based on user-provided information.

 The application combines a machine learning model with an interactive web interface and explainable AI techniques.
-Instead of displaying only a prediction, MindSense also provides information about the factors contributing to the prediction and generates recommendations based on the result.
+Instead of displaying only a prediction, MindSense AI also provides information about the factors contributing to the prediction and generates recommendations based on the result.

 The application is built as a full-stack ML project with a Python/FastAPI backend, JavaScript-based frontend, SQLite database, and a trained machine learning model.